proveskit/pysquared/CONTRIBUTING.md

-# Development Guide
+# Contributing Guide
-Welcome to the development guide for our project!
+Welcome to the contributing guide for PySquared!
 This guide will help you set up your development environment and get you started with contributing to the repository.

 #### CircuitPython
 If this is your first time using CircuitPython, it is highly recommended that you check out Adafruit's [Welcome to CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/overview) to help you get started!